firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 Supported Platforms
 =====================

-As all FireSim simulations, FireAxe can be run on both F1 and local FPGAs.
+Like all FireSim simulations, FireAxe can be run on both F1 and local FPGAs.

 EC2 F1
 -------